EU to 'extend' lobbyist register

 Member states have agreed to join an EU lobbyist register, but only for top-tier officials.

-The "mandatory" register is to cover a broad range of "interest representatives", including lobby firms, law firms, NGOs, and think tanks in the EU capital, according to terms agreed by member states' ambassadors in Brussels on Wednesday (6 December).
+The "mandatory" register is to cover a broad range of "interest representatives", including lobby firms, law firms, and NGOs in the EU capital, according to terms agreed by member states' ambassadors in Brussels on Wednesday (6 December).

 Thank you for reading EUobserver!